thi-ng/umbrella-docs-temp/shader-ast-stdlib.raymarchnormal.md

 ## raymarchNormal variable

 Higher order function producing a function to compute the raymarched scene normal for a given scene function and intersection position.
-Like `raymarch()`<!-- -->, this function takes an existing scene function as argument.
+Like [raymarchScene](./shader-ast-stdlib.raymarchscene.md)<!-- -->, this function takes an existing scene function as argument.

 <b>Signature:</b>